-We are Ambitious, We are Committed, We are Proud
+We are Ambitious We are Committed We are Proud

-Policy reviewed: January 2023
+Policy reviewed: July 2025

-Reviewed by: Mrs J Barlow
+Reviewed by: Mr I Hampton

-Next review due: January 2025
+Next review due: July 2026

 Bullying is not tolerated at John Flamsteed Community School.
 Every student has the right to feel safe in school.
-We believe that bullying is fundamentally wrong and prevents individuals from taking advantage of social and educational opportunities or from functioning effectively in their role or from feeling safe whilst in school or on the way to and from school or in their communities.
+We believe that bullying is fundamentally wrong and prevents individuals from taking advantage of social and educational opportunities, from functioning effectively in their role, from feeling safe whilst in school, on the way to and from school, or in their communities.